grantmcdermott/duckreg/README.md

 plan to add before submitting it to CRAN.
 (See our [TO-DO](https://github.com/grantmcdermott/dbreg/issues/5) list.)
 We also don't yet support some standard R operations like interaction terms in the formula.
-At the same time, the core `dbreg()` routine has been pretty thoroughly tested and should work in standard cases.
+At the same time, the core `dbreg()` routine has been test pretty thoroughly and should work in standard cases.
 Please help us by kicking the tyres and creating GitHub issues for both bug reports and feature requests.